 Fortunately, you don’t have to stand idly by while your spouse stalls during divorce proceedings.
 The most important thing is to keep moving forward.
 There is even a process to move your divorce forward if your spouse fails to respond to your initial filing after a certain amount of time.

 In extreme cases, your attorney can also ask the court to impose sanctions on your spouse.
 This can result in legal or financial penalties for not complying with court orders or other rules during the divorce proceedings.
 You may be eligible to receive reimbursement for the added legal fees you incur as a result of their excessive stalling.
 Sometimes, the thought of appearing before a judge may be enough to spur your spouse into action.

 If you don’t want your divorce to be more stressful and time-consuming than necessary, collaborative divorce is another path you can take.
 Rather than arguing your case in court, you and your spouse will meet in a more casual setting with a group of professionals to reach an agreement.
 Collaborative divorce can help you come to a mutually beneficial arrangement with regard to your finances, assets/debts, and children.

 Sometimes people stall when they feel cornered as a last attempt to control the situation.
 The collaborative approach allows both spouses to work with attorneys, communication specialists and financial neutrals to address any complex issues they are facing.
 Spouses have the ability to brainstorm unique solutions that a traditional divorce might not consider.
 Not only can this method help your divorce to move forward, but it can also save you money and reduce your stress.

 Learn More About Collaborative Divorce

-If you’re interested in learning more about how a collaborative divorce can help when your spouse stalls during divorce proceedings, contact Best Legal Choices to schedule a consultation today.
+If you’re interested in learning more about how collaborative divorce can help when your spouse stalls during divorce proceedings, contact Best Legal Choices to schedule a consultation today.

 Are you interested in seeking some information about simplifying your divorce?
 Click here.